-The main event for our trip to New Zealand was undoubtedly the hike up to Mount Ruapehu in the Tongariro National Park.
+The main event for our trip to New Zealand was undoubtedly the Mount Ruapehu Walking Track in the Tongariro National Park.

 The park itself, home to the famous Tongariro Alpine Crossing which we had hiked a few years earlier, includes three volcanic mountains:

 - Mount Ngauruhoe aka Mount Doom from Lord of the Rings (2291m)